 The Governing Council also decided to add a temporary envelope of additional net asset purchases of €120 billion until the end of the year, ensuring a strong contribution from the private sector purchase programmes.
-On 18 March 2020, this was followed by the announcement of the Euro 750

-Billion Pandemic Emergency Purchase Program (PEPP), increased with a further Euro 600 billion on 4 June 2020.
+On 18 March 2020, this was followed by the announcement of the €750 Billion Pandemic Emergency Purchase Program (PEPP), increased with a further €600 billion on 4 June 2020.
+Net asset purchases under the PEPP ended as of April 2022.
+Principal payments from maturing securities purchased under it are being reinvested in full.